szydek/ProgramChange2HotSwap/README.md

 ### Steps for usage:
 1. Create Config directory and note its PATH
 2. Ensure that `pc2hs.applescript` is located in PATH
-3. The `pc2hs.cfg` config file can be precreated if desired with the following format: `pc#, presetname` .
+3. The `pc2hs.cfg` config file can be pre-created if desired with the following format: `pc#, presetname` .
 Note: 0=pc1 and banks are not yet supported.
+4. IMPORTANT: This solution assumes that the `1` key is mapped to the target track to perform HotSwaps on.
+Device should also be loaded into this track.

 Here's an example file that works in my test environment.
 Note that it assumes presets with these names exist.
 ```